jobisoft/TbSync/README.md

 ## How to get started

-A quick start guide on how to use this Add-On can be found in the [wiki](https://github.com/jobisoft/TbSync/wiki/How-to-get-started) of this repository
+A quick start guide on how to use this Add-On can be found in the [wiki](https://github.com/jobisoft/TbSync/wiki/How-to-get-started) of this repository.
+The latest release and the latest stable beta can be found at the [release page](https://github.com/jobisoft/TbSync/releases) (beta version usually have a higher version number than the official release and have a date appended to their filename).

 ## Got a question?
 Maybe it has been answered already!